Azure/ResourceModules/modules/consumption/budget/README.md

   ]
   ```

-### Parameter: `contactEmails`

-The list of email addresses to send the budget notification to when the thresholds are exceeded.
-Required if neither `contactRoles` nor `actionGroups` was provided.
-- Required: No
-- Type: array
-- Default: `[]`

-### Parameter: `contactRoles`

-The list of contact roles to send the budget notification to when the thresholds are exceeded.
-Required if neither `contactEmails` nor `actionGroups` was provided.
-- Required: No
-- Type: array
-- Default: `[]`

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`